zmoog/dolores/docs/diaries.md

 # Dolores Diaries

-These are the Dolores Diaries, a personal log of the development of the Dolroes R2 project for personal use.
+These are the Dolores Diaries, a personal log of the development of the Dolroes R2 project for personale use.

 ## March, 19th 2019